Hamled/googctf-2019/beginners/misc-drive-to-the-target/NOTES.md

 Finally got to the point where my script was turning around because it overshot.
 I've updated the script to allow me to set a direction (se/sw/ne/nw).
 Hopefully I can manually drive it around a bit until we hone in on the specific location.

 Man, I really hope I'm not going to end up just circling this thing.
 My best shot, without rewriting this code to do a sort of direction-finding algorithm, is that I can just home in on the target in a spiral shape, by manually changing directions every so often.
 So far I've changed from sw originally, to nw, and now ne.

+Okay I've gotten to a point where basically any direction a single move is too much, time to slow down for the final approach...